 Properly planned and executed PK-PD-efficacy studies requires a team of experts in:

-- the measurement of drug concentrations in different tissue matrixes
+- the measurement of drug concentrations in different tissue matrices;

-Here at IRBM, all this expertise is localized in the same building and the team works in close contact with our in vitro biologists, ensuring that each project is followed from the beginning to the end by scientists who have a deep knowledge of your project and have the bandwidth to troubleshoot possible issues and pro-actively propose simple and effective solutions.
+Here at IRBM, all this expertise is localized in the same building and the team works in close contact with our in vitro biologists, ensuring that each project is followed from the beginning to the end by scientists who have a deep knowledge of your project, have the bandwidth to troubleshoot possible issues, pro-actively propose simple and effective solutions.